 What are the advantages to designation under the Ontario Heritage Act?

-Property owners will be eligible to apply for the City of Ottawa Heritage Restoration Grant Program (subject to the availability of funding).
+Property owners will be eligible to apply for the City of Ottawa Heritage Grant Program for Building Restoration (subject to the availability of funding).
 There will be a reduction in incompatible changes to the character of the area because all changes will be guided by the Heritage Conservation District Plan and will have to be approved under the Ontario Heritage Act.
 Designated heritage districts often enjoy a renewed cultural and economic vitality not only because district designation highlights their special values but also because they are protected from decay and the intrusion of incompatible structures.

 Will I have to restore the exterior of my building to its original condition?